How to Choose Between Miller's Multimatic and Millermatic Welders

 Minimize your spatter, heat input, and metal distortion with pulsed MIG setting for thin materials.
 You’ll increase your range of MIG welding jobs, cut back on material costs, and save on grinding time for all kinds of projects.

 When comparing the Multimatic 255 to the Millermatic 255, the Multimatic has the same larger screen but adds a full range of welding processes while delivering all of the same MIG welding features for a small difference in price.
-If you are torn Baker’s recommends investing in the Multimatic 255 so you are never limited to just MIG.
-You can always choose to add the TIG kit at a later time.

 Add to Your Savings with Baker’s Bucks and Bundles